ubuntuegor/bebroo/server/api.md

 ### Google OAuth

-Open a popup navigating to `/api/users/googleAuthorize`.
+Open a popup navigating to `/api/auth/googleAuthorize`.
 After the login prompt, the token will be sent to the window that opened the login popup ([reference](src/main/resources/templates/googleOAuthSuccess.ftl)).

-### User
+### Authentication

-`POST /api/users/signup` — register a new user
+`POST /api/auth/signup` — register a new user

 - `username`: `String`
 - `password`: `String`